Jishar63/docs/contenido/github/escribiendo en github/empezar-a-escribir-y-formatear-en-github/basic-writing-and-formatting-syntax.md

 To format code or text into its own distinct block, use triple backticks.

 <pre>
-Some basic Git commands are:
+Some basic Git commands are:.
 ```
 git status
 git add